ianzhao05/textshot/README.md

 ## Troubleshooting

-### MacOs
+### macOS

 You may need to give permission to capture the screen.
 You can do so by going to System Preferences > Security & Privacy > Privacy > Screen Recording, then checking the box for Terminal/iTerm.

 ### Linux